-'The Voice SA' winner Lucas Craig mourns death of his brother, sister-in-law
+'The Voice SA' winner Craig Lucas mourns deaths of his brother, sister-in-law

 The visibly shaken suspect, who was taken into police custody after the shooting, was on Monday admitted for psychiatric evaluation.
 Police have launched an investigation into the shooting.

-The teenager, who cannot be named because he is a minor, is being represented by advocate William Booth.
+The teenager, who cannot be named because he is a minor, is represented by advocate William Booth.

 “Brackenfell police attended to the crime scene where they found the victims with gunshot wounds to their bodies.
-The victims were declared deceased on the scene by paramedics,” said the police.
+The victims were declared deceased on the scene by paramedics,” said the police in a statement.

 In a Facebook post, a family spokesperson urged the public to give the family privacy to grieve the loss of their loved ones.